anandrajsingh/anandrajsingh.github.io/_posts/2024-7-11-Kubernetes-Commands.md

 To create a service that exposes a Kubernetes resource such as pod, deployement or replicaset, to make it accessible over the network.

 **e.g.** kubectl expose deployment my-deployment --port=80 --target-port=8080   --> This exposes a service that exposes the deployment `my-deployment` on port 80, forwarding traffic to port 8080 on the pods.

+**kubectl proxy**
+Allow to run a proxy server locally.
+This proxy can then be used to access your kubernetes cluster's API server.
+It locks the terminal for as long as the proxy is running, unless we are run it in background( with kubectl proxy &).